Value Adjustment Board: How to Contest Your Home Value in Manatee and Sarasota Counties

 Steps to Contest Your Assessment

-This notice lists your proposed assessed value and the deadline to file a petition.
+Your TRIM Notice lists your proposed assessed value and the deadline to file a petition if contesting the assessed value.
 It also shows important dates and the contact information for the VAB clerk.
 (Florida Department of Revenue)

-Before filing a petition, you can meet with the property appraiser’s office to present data and try to resolve discrepancies.
-This step does not extend the VAB deadline, but it can save time if both sides reach an agreement.
+Before filing a petition, you can meet with the Property Appraiser’s office to present data and try to resolve your issue.
+This step does not extend the deadline or requirement that you timely file a petition with the VAB, but it can save time if you and the Property Appraiser reach an agreement and making it unnecessary to file a petition because your issue has been resolved.
 (Florida Department of Revenue)

 3. Gather Supporting Evidence